Kanchanaburi Entry Requirements

 Prohibited Items

-• Narcotics (e.g., heroin, marijuana, methamphetamine) - severe penalties including life imprisonment or death.
+• Narcotics and drugs - severe penalties including death sentence

 Restricted Items